 Watch a video of Jonathan talk about Race, Religion & Resistance

 Forum Setting: Are you a lay leader or pastor who seeks to ground your commitment to justice in a deeper spirituality, and connect with the message of the scriptures in a more profound way?
 Are you looking for an educational opportunity that allows plenty of room to breathe, reflect, and integrate what you’ve learned?
 The Washington Island Forum experience is what you’re looking for.

 The Forum is cosponsored by the Wisconsin Council of Churches and The Christian Century magazine.
 Enjoy worship, workshops, discussion, and contemplation in an ecumenical retreat setting on Washington Island, just six miles off the tip of Door County Wisconsin.
-The week begins on Monday afternoon with a welcome and opening picnic.
-Tuesday through Thursday, ground yourself in morning prayer, then attend presentations by our speaker.
+The week begins on Monday afternoon with a welcome and opening picnic at Trinity Lutheran Church.
+Tuesday through Thursday, ground yourself in morning prayer, then attend presentations by our speaker at the Trueblood Performing Arts Center.
 In the afternoon, choose optional discussions or island recreation.
 Friday begins with a Eucharist, features a final presentation, and concludes by noon.